Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Background on temperature-mortality effects

 Human beings are homeotherms, equipped with various protective mechanisms to maintain stable internal temperatures.
 Prolonged exposure to high external temperatures can elevate internal heat, while cold temperatures can lower it \citep{beker18}.
 During periods of high heat, the body experiences several effects, including increased sweating, elevated heart rate, lower blood pressure, confusion, heat exhaustion, dehydration, heatstroke, heat rash, fainting, and heat edema, among other symptoms \citep{who18}.
 To counter high temperatures, the body employs external mechanisms such as sweating and internal mechanisms that involve the production of specific proteins to safeguard internal cells \citep{bouchama02}.
 However, these mechanisms have limitations and become inadequate with prolonged exposure.
 This can lead to more severe conditions like hyperthermia, identifiable through symptoms like rapid pulse, headaches, nausea, and loss of consciousness \citep{bouchama02}.
 Severe dehydration is another consequence, carrying significant cardiovascular and pulmonary risks, potentially resulting in a rapid increase in body temperature and a heightened risk of fatality \citep{whoEU04}.
 The impact of heatstroke and dehydration during heatwaves can persist for up to three days post-exposure \citep{alsaiqali22}.
 The risks escalate when high temperatures endure.
 Heatwaves pose greater threats when protective measures for vulnerable populations are lacking.
 Elderly individuals, those with existing health conditions, pregnant women, and outdoor workers face higher vulnerability.
 Consequently, targeted protection plans are implemented for these groups.

 As with hot temperatures, cold temperatures elicit various physiological responses in individuals, see \citet{ryti_global_2016} for a review.
 Upon exposure to cold, initial symptoms include reduced blood circulation in extremities, arrhythmia, breathing challenges, muscle discomfort, and restricted mobility.
-Prolonged exposure to cold can lead to increasing levels of hypothermia.
-As the body temperature drops, the heart rate decreases, and severe bradycardia can occur when the internal temperature falls below 32°C, potentially resulting in fatality \citep{beker18}.
+Prolonged exposure to cold can increase levels of hypothermia.
+As the body temperature drops, the heart rate decreases, and severe bradycardia can occur when the internal temperature falls below $32^{\circ}\text{C}$, potentially resulting in fatality \citep{beker18}.
 Cold weather directly impacts heart and pulmonary health, notably affecting cardiovascular diseases (CVD).
 Particularly, mortality factors associated with cold weather include coronary heart disease, stroke and respiratory disorders.
-These health risks are notably prevalent in socioeconomically disadvantaged groups and regions with milder winters \citep{mercer03}.
+These health risks are notably prevalent in socioeconomically disadvantaged groups, and increase when temperature falls below about $0^{\circ}\text{C}$.
+Paradoxically, mortality rates also rise sharply when ambient temperature falls in regions with milder winters \citep{mercer03}.